Updated: Aug 20

 2 tsp Baking Soda

-4 drops PURE Peppermint essential oil (optional) – Note: don’t give peppermint oil to cats!
-And be sure to use a high-quality essential oil such as Young Living – not something you buy at the drug store – if it doesn’t say you can digest it on the bottle, don’t use it!
+4 drops PURE Peppermint essential oil (Optional - Skip for cats!) – Note: be sure to use a high-quality essential oil such as Young Living, not something from the local drug store

 2 tsp Dried Parsley (optional)

 Mix, store in a glass jar, and use within a month.

 You can check out this video on brushing your dog’s and cat’s teeth.
 Note: I don’t agree with the use of rawhide as it can be a choking hazard.

 Brushing their teeth is a cinch once they're on board.
 Take it slow, be patient, and adjust to their comfort.
 You can use pet toothbrushes or even a child's brush.
 For feline friends, a small piece of gauze with toothpaste is my secret weapon.